Andrew-Lees11/FoodTrackerBackend/README.md

 .target(name: "Application", dependencies: [ "Kitura","CloudEnvironment","SwiftMetrics","Health", "SwiftKueryORM", "SwiftKueryPostgreSQL"]),
 ```

-### Regenerate your FoodServer Xcode project
+5. Regenerate the server Xcode project:
 Now we have added the dependencies to our `Package.swift` file we need to regenerate our FoodServer Xcode project to link the Swift package changes in Xcode.

-1. Regenerate the server Xcode project:
 ```
 swift package generate-xcodeproj
 open FoodServer.xcodeproj/
 ```
-2. In the top left corner of Xcode you should a small terminal icon with the text "FoodServer-Package" next to it.
-Click this icon and then click "FoodServer" from the dropdown menu.

 ### Making Meal a Model
 To work with the ORM, the struct Meal needs to implement the Model.